-- (1) a person who operates an aerodrome; or - (2) if no person is identified in paragraph (1), a person who is responsible for the management of that aerodrome; or - (3) if no person is identified in paragraphs (1) or (2), a person who is occupying the land forming that aerodrome; or - (4) if no person is identified in paragraphs (1), (2), or (3), the registered proprietor of the land forming that aerodrome.
+- (1) a person who operates an aerodrome; or - (2) if no person is identified in paragraph (1), a person who is responsible for the management of that aerodrome; or - (3) if no person is identified in paragraphs (1) or (2), a person who is occupying the land forming that aerodrome; or - (4) if no person is identified in paragraphs (1), (2), or (3), the registered owner of the land forming that aerodrome.

-Registered proprietor means a registered proprietor as defined in section 35 of the Land Transfer Act 1952.
+Registered owner means the registered owner identified on the register as defined in the Land Transfer Act 2017.